varunmaitreya/Tutorials/Tutorials/Developer_Guide/MinSG/Creating_a_Scene_using_MinSG/Creating_a_Scene_using_MinSG.md

 title: Creating a Scene using MinSG
 permalink: creating_a_scene_using_minsg
 category: Developer Guide
-subcategory: MinSG Minimalist Scene Graph@3
+subcategory: MinSG - A Minimalist Scene Graph@3
 order: 2
 ---
 <!------------------------------------------------------------------------------------------------